 The SMR equals the ratio of the actual number of deaths (3c) divided by the expected number of deaths (3d).
 The SMR estimates the relative death rate ratio for the facility, as compared to the national death rate in the same year.
-Qualitatively, the degree to which the facility's four-year SMR varies from 1.00 is the degree to which it exceeds (>1.00) or is under (<1.00) the 2020-2023 national death rates for patients with the same characteristics as those in the facility.
+Qualitatively, the degree to which the facility's four-year SMR varies from 1.00 is the degree to which it exceeds (>1.00) or is under (<1.00) the 2021-2024 national death rates for patients with the same characteristics as those in the facility.
 Similarly, the degree to which the facility's yearly SMR varies from 1.00 is the degree to which it differs from the national death rates that year for patients with the same characteristics as those in the facility.

 As stated previously, we adjusted the SMR for age, race, ethnicity, sex, diabetes, duration of ESRD, nursing home status, comorbidities at incidence, BMI at incidence, and state and population death rates.
 Additionally, each year's estimate is compared to the US mortality rates for the same year.
 The SMR indicates whether patients treated in the facility had higher or lower mortality given the characteristics of patients treated at the facility.
 Because a different reference year is used for each year's estimate, the SMR will allow you to identify trends over time at the facility beyond the overall US trend over time.
-In other words, if the SMR for the facility decreases over the time period, this means that mortality at the facility has decreased more over that time period than the overall US average mortality decreased.
-If mortality at the facility decreased over the four-year period at the same rate that overall US mortality decreased over this time period, the SMR for the facility would be the same for each year.
+In other words, if the SMR for the facility decreases over the time period, this means that mortality at the facility decreased over the four-year period at the same rate that overall US mortality decreased over this time period, the SMR for the facility decreased over the four-year period at the same rate that overall US mortality decreased over this time period, the SMR for the facility would be the same for each year.